 Our Retro Seamed Stockings are made from 15 denier stretch nylon with elastane, which means that just 2 sizes cover sizes 4-14, 5ft to 5ft 11.
 The stretch nylon also means that the welts (stocking tops) stretch which make them comfortable for larger thighs.

-Fully Fashioned Stockings
+Fully Fashioned Stockings and Nylons

 Vintage Stocking Sizing

 Unfortunately, nothing in life is that simple!
 This doesn't take into account the width of the leg or the stretch of the stocking (in addition, one modern fully fashioned stocking company still use the old size numbers but they do not equate to the real old sizes!)